shreyanshk/boottorrent/docs/internals.rst

 * **bsdtar**
     | Because client computers can unpack RAM disks in their early phase of boot, the torrents metadata is packed into a RAM disk on the host and is unpacked by the client computers on booting the Phase-1 Linux system.
-    | bsdtar is programatically used to pack the client configuration and torrent metadata into a RAM disk.
+    | bsdtar is programmatically used to pack the client configuration and torrent metadata into a RAM disk.

 * **Dnsmasq**
     | Dnsmasq provides both a DHCP server and a TFTP server.